darthcloud/BlueRetroWiki/BlueRetro-BLE-Web-Config-User-Manual.md

 * **Write**: This will write the selected MPK file into the currently selected controller pak bank.

 To manage the notes contained inside the MPK file I suggest using bryc's [mempak tool](https://bryc.github.io/mempak/).

+# 7.2 - DC VMU manager page

+BlueRetro do not initialise the VMU by itself.
+Use the Dreamcast BIOS VMU manager to format the emulated VMU memory.

+Only one VMU can me emulated on a BlueRetro adapter.
+You may assign it to any controller via the advance config output config section [2.3](#23---output-config).

+It's possible to assign that single VMU to all controllers but that is likely to create data corruption.
+DO SO AT YOUR OWN RISK.

+* **Read**: This let you download a dump of the adapter VMU.
+* **Write**: This will write the selected BIN file into the adapter VMU.

 # 8 - Misc examples